Apollo9999/PotHoleDetector/README.md

 Data Set Images

+Due to space constraint in github we uploaded on google drive.

-The below link provides the data set images folder location due to space constraint we uploaded on google drive.The results obatined in the Results folder are with accuracy and efficiency https://drive.google.com/file/d/1pUcpNrRm3fZrwmGfH0aGm_WEA5Pl9sZ5/view?usp=sharing
+The below link provides the data set images folder .The output obatined in the Results folder are with accuracy and efficiency https://drive.google.com/file/d/1pUcpNrRm3fZrwmGfH0aGm_WEA5Pl9sZ5/view?usp=sharing

 Technology stack used for Project*